Home » Parrotlet Beak Health — A Care Guide for Beginners!

 Parrotlet beak care

-What Are Parrotlet’s Beaks Made Of?
+What Parrotlet’s Beaks Are Made Of

-Keratin covers the beak with a protective layer and should remain smooth to the touch.
+A parrotlet’s bill is covered by an external coating constructed from beta-keratin (β-keratin.)
+Keratin (a structural protein) covers the beak with a protective layer and should be smooth to the touch.

-As parrotlets grow older, β-keratin production slows down significantly.
+As parrotlets grow older, β-keratin production slows.

-What Does a Healthy Parrotlet’s Beak Look Like?
+What A Healthy Parrotlet’s Beak Looks Like

 • The beak shouldn’t be swollen.